-Anthony Le is a second year PhD student pursuing a degree in Bioengineering with a focus in muscle physiology, biomechanics, and functional electrical stimulation (FES) at Oregon State University in Corvallis, OR.
-He received his BS degree in Chemistry with minors in Mathematics and Biology in May 2015 from Wofford College in Spartanburg, SC.
-Follow his website to see how life is as a graduate student in engineering and what adventures the Pacific North West has to offer.
+I am a 3rd-year graduate student pursuing a PhD in Bioengineering with a minor in Robotics at Oregon State University in Corvallis, OR.
+I received my BS degree in Chemistry with minors in Mathematics and Biology in May 2015 from Wofford College in Spartanburg, SC.
+Follow my website to see how life is as a graduate student in engineering and what adventures the Pacific North West has to offer.

 For those who are not familiar with the American graduate school PhD curriculum, the PhD Qualifying Exam (also known as “Quals” or “QE”), is the first checkpoint of a typical PhD degree program.
 The checkpoint is usually implemented at the end of your 1st or 2nd year.
 The exact timeline varies between programs/universities.
 Definitely read into a program’s curriculum and how they outline the timeline of a PhD degree when applying or… Read More

 Tomorrow afternoon, I will be presenting some research from my lab along with many brilliant people across all disciplines in the College of Engineering (COE) at OSU.
 The keynote speaker will be Jorge Chan, the genius behind PhD Comics!
 Super stoked to see his talk.
 His morning talk will be open to the public so come out if you’re in Corvallis!
 More information Also, the Winter Olympics in PyeongChang, Korea kicks off tomorrow!!… Read More